 - 1 Introduce yourself to your neighbors who own and rent in the neighborhood.
 Exchange contact information, and learn a little about each other.
 Let your neighbors know you care about the neighborhood in which you live. - 2 Communicate.
 Ask for assistance when you need it.
 Discuss concerns with your neighbors as soon as they arise and before they escalate into larger issues. - 3 Keep the noise down.
 You're probably being too loud if neighbors can hear your conversation or music inside their homes.
 Respect requests from your neighbors, and know that they have the right to call the police if you are being too noisy. - 4 Park your car in appropriate places.
-If you need to keep a car in the neighborhood, park only in driveways or parking spaces
+If you need to keep a car in the neighborhood, park only in driveways or parking spaces that

-Watch the UO Good Neighbor Video at youtube.com/ watch?v=OVoMO4EGwEU
+Watch the UO Good Neighbor Video on the UO YouTube Channel.

-- that are assigned to you, or in legal spaces on the street.
+- are assigned to you, or in legal spaces on the street.
 Do not park across the sidewalk or on the grass, bark dust, or other landscaping. - 5 Be responsible when throwing a party.
 See party management tips on page 8-9.
 For more tips on throwing a party, go to uodos.uoregon.edu, click on "Off-Campus Living," then "Neighborhood and Community," then "When Throwing a Party." - 6 Read the off-campus student newsletter, sent to you by e-mail.
 Can't find the latest newsletter?
 Go to uodos.uoregon.edu and click on "Off-Campus Living." - 7 Seek help if a conflict arises.
-If you want to explore how a facilitator or mediator might help with a situation, contact UO Conflict Resolution Services.
+If you want to explore how a facilitator or mediator might help with a situation, contact UO Conflict Resolution Services. - 8 Get to know your neighborhood.
+You and every other Eugene resident belong to a neighborhood association.
+Find out more at eugene-or.gov/neighborhoods.

-UO Off Campus Resources: uodos.uoregon.edu, 541-346-3216 UO Conflict Resolution Services: crs.uoregon.edu, 541-346-0617
+UO Off Campus Resources: uodos.uoregon.edu, 541-346-3216 UO Conflict Resolution Services: crs.uoregon.edu, 541-346-0617 City of Eugene Human Rights and Neighborhood Involvement: 541-682-6243